 Managing a PPC campaign effecively involves more than properly assigning match types and good use of modifiers.
 There are loads of options and add-ons that can help your campaign such as sitelinks, phone extensions, location extensions, shopping extensions, geography selections, targeting by time of day, targeting by day of the week, targeting by demographic, and all types of budgeting options.
 Things can become a bit complicated and awfully time consuming without help.

-If you’d like to get professional assistance with your PPC campaign…Ask for Muskin at WebMechanix (443) 927-7195I would be happy to take your campaign from good to great!
+If you’d like paid search assistance that will increase the ROI of your campaign…Ask for Muskin at WebMechanix (443) 927-7195I would be happy to take your campaign from good to great!